ivangfr/springboot-react-social-login/README.md

 - **movie-api**

-  - Open a terminal and navigate to `springboot-react-social-login/movie-api` folder;
+  - Open a terminal and navigate to the `springboot-react-social-login/movie-api` folder;

   - Export the following environment variables for the `Client ID` and `Client Secret` of the Social Apps (see how to get them in [Creating OAuth2 apps for Social Login](#creating-oauth2-apps-for-social-login)):
     ```